Understanding Montana’s Comparative Negligence Law in Personal Injury Cases

 At Dermer Law, we understand how comparative negligence is used in Montana personal injury cases and how easily fault can be misrepresented.
 We focus on building clear, evidence-based cases that accurately reflect responsibility and protect our clients from unfair reductions in compensation.

 Accidents are rarely black and white.
-When shared fault becomes an issue, Montana law still allows injured people to seek accountability and recovery, provided their story is fully and fairly told.
+When shared fault becomes an issue, Montana law still allows injured people to seek accountability and recovery — provided their story is fully and fairly told.
+Contact Dermer Law today for a free consultation.
+We will evaluate the facts, protect you from unfair blame, and fight to maximize your recovery.